SoftHu/tos_avg/Zh/Nyotengu.md

 Start -->1775166031624247[<b>Speaker 👉 Nyotengu:</b>
 \nTengu do not celebrate birthdays... this present makes me wish I kept that practice.]
 Start -->1775166031625275[<b>Speaker 👉 Nyotengu:</b>
 \nLittle Fox!
-This is the best birthday present I have ever recieved.
+This is the best birthday present I have ever received.
 You're wonderful!]
 Start -->1775166218007617[<b>Speaker 👉 Nyotengu:</b>
-\nFarewell, Little Fox.]
+\nTill next time, Little Fox.]
 Start -->1775166226185284[<b>Speaker 👉 Nyotengu:</b>
-\nFarewell, mighty fox.
+\nWe'll meet again, my Mighty Fox.
 May your foes tremble before you!]
 Start -->1775166218007618[<b>Speaker 👉 Nyotengu:</b>
-\nCome see me soon--my days are brightest when you're around.]
+\nCome see me soon - my days are brightest when you're around.]
 Start -->1775166486298698[<b>Speaker 👉 Nyotengu:</b>
 \nHappy Carp Festival, Little Fox.
 I'd like to walk arm in arm and watch the children with you, but I'm on security duty...]
 Start -->1775166486299724[<b>Speaker 👉 Nyotengu:</b>